JacksonHagood/CPP_Basics/19_Strings/strings.md

 ## C++ Strings

-> Note: object-oriented programming is covered in Section 13: Classes.

 C++ strings are objects that closely mirror strings in Python.
 Unlike C-strings, the programmer is no longer in charge of maintaining the actual character array, and can instead use several member functions and operators.
 For example, to get the size of a string, one could use the `.size()` member function.
 As strings are objects, their member functions are called by giving the variable name followed by `.` and the function call.
 To use C++ style strings, they must first be included.

 ```C++